knc-neural-calculus/knc-neural-calculus.github.io/content/members/jrude/_index.md

 ---
-title: "John M. Day"
+title: "B Johnsrude"
 role: "Collaborator"
-bio: "Brain-inspired AI, Computational neuroscience, Computer vision"
+bio: "This text appears on the member list page"

 # internal knc ID, should match your knc email
-knc_id: johnmday
+knc_id: jrude
-pronouns: Null
+pronouns: "they/them"
 website: Null
 redirect_page_to_website: False
 description: "goes in the page metadata"